 - The need to influence social change, work for a society in diversity and fight against social exclusion.

-interdiac learning programmes are continuously being developed in collaboration with the partner organisations and are offered at seminars and workshops in their living contexts across the region.
+interdiac learning programmes are continuously being developed in collaboration with our partner organisations and are offered at seminars and workshops in the contexts where they are engaged across the region.
 In this way interdiac build networks and support, to ensure that the learning is relevant.
-The double degree programme on diaconia and Christian social practice is jointly run with the university partners Diak (Finland) and Protestant Theological faculty of Charles University (Czech Republic).

 interdiac emphasises participatory approaches to learning.

 interdiac develops innovative approaches to learning and training.
 It is open to those who continue to work in their own places whilst studying as well as those who study full time at interdiac.